 - Hold doughnuts upside down and dip in Peanut Butter Cinnamon Glaze.
 Sprinkle with chocolate sprinkles.

-- In the bowl of a stand mixer or in a large bowl with hand mixer, beat together butter, peanut butter, and powdered sugar until well-blended.
+- In the bowl of a stand mixer or in a large bowl with hand mixer, beat together butter, peanut butter, and confectioners' sugar until well-blended.

 - In the bowl of a stand mixer or a large bowl with hand mixer, beat peanut butter until light and fluffy, about one minute.

-- Beat in powdered sugar and add in milk and cinnamon.
+- Beat in confectioners' sugar and add in milk and cinnamon.
 If glaze is too thick, add more milk 1 tsp at a time.
-If it's too thin, add in more powdered sugar ¼ cup at a time.
+If it's too thin, add in more confectioners' sugar ¼ cup at a time.